-Himalayan Meltdown: Thinning glaciers are bad news for climate change
+Himalayan Meltdown: Thinning Glaciers Are Bad News For Climate Change

-New Delhi, Feb 13 (IANS) Two recent studies have thrown more light on the condition of the glaciers across Himalayas and also those from the Trans-Himalayan region of Ladakh.
+New Delhi: Two recent studies have thrown more light on the condition of the glaciers across Himalayas and also those from the Trans-Himalayan region of Ladakh.
 Although the thinning, melting, and receding of glaciers have been known for quite some time now, every new study comes as an alarm for humanity.

 In their latest published study, a bunch of researchers have studied the Pangong Tso region of Ladakh and ascertained the area changes and frontal retreat of 87 glaciers between 1990 and 2019 using satellite data.
 Besides, the glacier outlines were delineated manually and compared with existing regional and global glacier inventories that are available over the region.